PratimaGurav/cellar-89/README.md

 - Blog post to understand how to choose wine.
   - [Royal Glass](https://royal-glass.com/blog/how-to-choose-wine/)

-## Acknowledgements
+## Acknowledgement

-  -   My Mentor for guidance.
+  -   My Mentor for guidance and timely feedbacks.
-  -   All the tutors (Ger, John, Kevin) from Code Institute for continues support.
+  -   All the tutors (Ger, John, Kevin) from Code Institute for continuous support.

 ## [BACK TO TOP](https://github.com/PratimaGurav/cellar-89#cellar-89)